-Andrew is this year’s recipient of the Latin American and Caribbean Studies Center’s Alfredo Gutiérrez Dissertation Award for Graduate Students (2017-2018) for his dissertation, Still no Peace beyond the Line: Commerce and Conflict in the Anglo-Spanish Caribbean, 1710-1760.
+Andrew is the 2017-2018 recipient of the Latin American and Caribbean Studies Center’s Alfredo Gutiérrez Dissertation Award for Graduate Students for his dissertation, Still no Peace beyond the Line: Commerce and Conflict in the Anglo-Spanish Caribbean, 1710-1760.

 Roots by the sea

 Andrew grew up in Orange County, in Southern California, two miles from the Pacific Ocean.
 “Looking back,” he says, “it was probably from growing up so near the Pacific that I first started wondering about oceanic travel, and what it was like to try crossing something that big and uncaring on a small wooden ship.”

 As an undergraduate, Andrew attended the University of California, Riverside, where he double-majored in History and Economics—“the former because it fascinated me, and the latter because I naively thought it would help me get a job afterwards.”
 After graduating, Andrew moved inland to the Midwest in order to attend a one-year Masters’ program at the University of Chicago.
 He also worked at the Oriental Institute’s Artifact Lab and spent a summer at an archaeological excavation in southern Illinois, before moving to Michigan to begin his PhD.